 Puss said, “Your Majesty, welcome to the castle of my Lord Marquis of Carabas.”

 The king, impressed, wished to go inside.
 The Marquis gave his hand to the princess, and they followed the king.
 Entering the great hall, they found a magnificent banquet that the ogre had prepared for friends who were to visit him on that day.

 The friends dared not enter because the king was there, so the whole party sat down and enjoyed the feast.
 After much eating and drinking, and while the Marquis and the princess were gazing soulfully at one another, the king said, “It will be owing only to yourself, if you are not to become my son-in-law.”

 The Marquis, of course, accepted the honor, and married the princess that very day.

 Do you two-leggeds understand why Puss went to such lengths to help the young son?
 Consider this: If you know much about us cats, you will know that we do not do things out of revenge or for any charitable reason.
 We do them because they seem like the best route for us to take.

 Puss knew his welfare was tied to that of the youngest son, so he did what he did for selfish reasons.
 Of course, it all worked out to the young two-legged’s benefit, so everyone was happy.

 These fables, often so far from the truth, are written not to transmit a true account, but to teach.
 The lesson in this story is about being resourceful and not giving up on something just because it is not to our liking.
 It is about using your head to figure out ways to success.
 It is about doing the best with what you have, and finding that sometimes that is more than enough.

-If you would like to get a copy of this book for yourself or to give as a gift, here are both a hardcover and a paperback edition from Barnes and Noble for you to consider.
+If you would like to get a copy of this book for yourself or to give as a gift, here are both a hardcover and a paperback edition from Amazon for you to consider.
 Just click on the image or the highlighted link and you will be taken to the store to make your purchase.
 Please be aware that, as an Amazon affiliate, I earn a small commission from your purchase.